szabgab/slides/python/async.md

 ## Print sync
 {id: print-sync}

-* First let's see a few small and useless demo
+* First let's see a few small and useless examples.
-* In this example we wait and print, sequentially as we expect.
+* In this example we wait and print sequentially.
+No async here.

 ![](examples/async/print_sync.py)
 ![](examples/async/print_sync.out)